The-Sleepy-One/WHSTechNotes/journal.md

 # September 22, 2025
 I think working in a virtual store for real money is a good idea for the future of jobs.
 Companies like IKEA are already testing this by letting people work in virtual reality to help customers shop online.
 This shows that virtual jobs can be just as useful as real-world ones, especially as technology keeps improving.
 Many people already spend time in virtual worlds, like games or the metaverse, so turning that into a paid job could create more opportunities.
 It also helps people who can't work in person, like those with disabilities or who live in remote areas.
 Virtual jobs could make work more flexible and accessible for everyone.
 That’s why I believe they’re a smart step forward.

+# September 30, 2025
+“67” isn’t just a number when people say it.
+It’s more like an inside joke that spread too far to die.
+Someone once said it at the right time, and everyone laughed hard.
+Now it pops up in random conversations, whispered in hallways or shouted across rooms.
+It means nothing and everything at once.
+The tone is chaotic, funny, mysterious.
+People keep saying it because confusion is deliciously contagious.